mikosama326/digital-book-of-lies/docs/filesinfo.md

 ##nav.htm

-Contains the links for the nav-bar in the site.
-Same reason as above.
+Contains the links for the default nav-bar in the site.

+##session_nav.htm

+Contains the links for the nav-bar in the site while a login session is running.

 ##news.html